-Did you know – We have traveled full time in our RV for over 5 years now?
-March will begin our 6th full-time year!
-Wow!
+Did you know that we traveled full-time in our RV for over 7 years?
 And did you know we’ve put together a list of hidden gems in every single state?
 So check out some of our other top picks and great places to explore in another state!

 Monhegan is a small, rocky island ten miles from the nearest mainland and scarcely a square mile in area.
 It is accessible only by boat and there are no cars or paved roads on the Island.

 Since long before the explorer John Smith visited it in 1614, it was known to Native Americans as a prime fishing area, though today its economy is more invested in tourism than it is in lobstering or fishing.
 The year-round population has seldom exceeded 65 in recent times.
 No drones.
 No smoking outside the village.
 It’s a very protected island, and when you visit, you’ll see why!
 To get there, take a nice relaxing ferry ride and with the entire island being only one square mile, you can wander around quite a bit before taking the ferry back.

 Don’t forget to check out the D.T.
 Sheridan Shipwreck while exploring this island.
 The steel hull of a wrecked tug rests on Lobster Cove on Monhegan Island’s rocky southeastern shore.

 State Parks!
 We love them.
 We have found the most amazing things to see in the virtually unknown, off-the-beaten-path state parks.